We follow the stories of our heroes and villains.

-Our core team is made up of a mix of podcast veterans, seasoned collectors, and online fan site admins.
+Our team is made up of podcast veterans, seasoned collectors, and online fan site admins.

 Chances are you'll have encountered at least one of us on your Star Wars travels.
-And if not, please meet Stuart Skinner, Jez Allinson, Mark Daniels, Craig Spivey, Dan Burgess and Simon McOwen – we're looking forward to getting to know you over the next few episodes.
+And if not, please meet Stuart Skinner, Jez Allinson, Grant Criddle, Mark Daniels, Craig Spivey and Dan Burgess – we're looking forward to getting to know you.

 We're all about passionate people talking about the things they love.